*Applications are being accepted for the Early Career Liaison until October 15, 2021. See below for details.

 Application Process: Please provide the following:

-Applications must be received no later than TBD.
+Applications must be received no later than October 15, 2021.
 E-mail your application packet as a SINGLE pdf to: Dr. Shara Bailey.

 Evaluation and Decisions: Applications will be reviewed and ranked by a subcommittee of the AABA Executive Committee Chaired by the Career Development Committee Chair.
 Decisions of the committee will be confirmed by the entire AABA Executive Committee.
 The successful applicant is expected to attend, and will be recognized at the ensuing AABA Business Meeting.